The Chase Sapphire Reserve Credit Card

 Which benefits have I used?

 Over the past year, I have been spending most of my expenses on this card to get the most of my credit card.
-My proudest moments was getting a discounted car through National for my 9-day National Park Trip, using my priority pass twice while traveling, and using points to pay for my hotel in Vancouver.
+My proudest moments was getting a discounted car through National for my 9-day National Park Trip, using my priority pass twice while travelling, and using points to pay for my hotel in Vancouver.

 I have taken advantage of the points being 1.5 cents each when purchasing for travel.
 For example, if a car rental cost $300 it would be an equivalent of 30,000 points, but through the Chase Portal, that same $300 car rental would cost only 20,000 points.